 You will be given medicine to calm you (sedation) for this procedure.
 Rarely, you may receive general anesthesia, so you will be asleep.

 Inform your provider if you are pregnant or have a bleeding disorder.

 You will be given a hospital gown to wear and you will be asked to remove all jewelry.

 You will be asked not to eat or drink anything for 6 hours prior to the exam.

-Tell your provider if you are taking any blood thinners such as warfarin (coumadin), Plavix (clopidrogrel), Pradaxa, or Xarelto.
+Tell your provider if you are taking any blood thinners such as Warfarin (coumadin), Plavix (clopidogrel), Pradaxa, or Xarelto.